Did you complete the Course Orientation?

 - Access Library e-reserves.

-- Read a scientific article and discuss it with the class using our discussion boards.
+- Read a scientific article and discuss it with the class using a Canvas discussion board.

 - Make an acceptable-looking plot of a dataset using a plotting program of your choice.

 Lesson 1 will take us one week to complete.
 Try to get Lesson 1 done by 6 Sep 2016.